log in to manage your profile and account

 - Set up text alerts

 Published: Monday, March 25, 2019 @ 3:51 AM

 Updated: Monday, March 25, 2019 @ 11:47 AM

 MIAMI TWP. — Multiple shots were fired during a standoff that spanned more than five hours before a man was taken into custody Monday morning in Miami Twp.

 Jarrod K. Samons, 30, was taken into custody after police and SWAT crews surrounded the home in the 8200 block of South Union Road, according to jail records.

 Officers responded to the house around 1:30 a.m. after receiving a call of an argument between two men where one grabbed a gun and threatened to kill the other.
 The victim walked outside when police arrived, but the suspect, identified by jail records as Samons, remained in the house, police said.

 LOCAL WEATHER: Track the latest conditions with Live Doppler 7 Radar

-Several shots were fired from inside the house, but officers were not sure what the barricaded suspect was firing at.
+Several shots were fired from inside the house, but officers were not sure at what or whom the barricaded suspect was firing.